 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using aspirin, methotrexate (Rheumatrex®), lithium (Eskalith®), probenecid (Benemid®), steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), or a blood thinner (such as warfarin, Coumadin®).
-Tell your doctor if you are also using certain blood pressure medicines (such as captopril, enalapril, lisinopril, Accupril®, Altace®, or Lotrel®), beta-blocker medicine (such as propranolol), or a diuretic (water pill) such as furosemide or Lasix®.
+- Make sure your doctor knows if you are also using aspirin, lithium (Eskalith®, Lithobid®), methotrexate (Rheumatrex®), probenecid (Benemid®), steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), or a blood thinner (such as warfarin, Coumadin®).
+Tell your doctor if you are also using certain blood pressure medicines (such as captopril, enalapril, lisinopril, metoprolol, propranolol, Accupril®, Altace®, Inderal®, Lotrel®, or Toprol®) or a diuretic (water pill, such as furosemide, hydrochlorothiazide [HCTZ], torsemide, Demadex®, or Lasix®).

 Warnings While Using This Medicine

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert until you know how this medicine affects you.
+Do not drive, use machines, or do anything else that could be dangerous if you are not alert until you know how this medicine affects you.

 - Do not use this medicine if your headache symptoms are different from your usual migraine headache.
 Call your doctor if your headache is unusual or severe.
 If your symptoms do not improve or if they get worse, call your doctor.

 Possible Side Effects While Using This Medicine